 And even if your teen has a job and makes a disposable income of his own, find out how he's spending the money.
 Also ask questions about what type of work environment he's in and with whom he's working.

-But how can you tell if your teen is in trouble?
-Dr. Cunningham lists behavioral shifts as a warning sign that there might be something wrong: "If there is a dramatic change in your child's behavior, going from one extreme to the other...it's the number one indicator that there might be drug abuse.
+Are there ways to tell if you should be concerned about your teen?
+Dr. Cunningham lists behavioral shifts as a warning sign that there might be something wrong: "If there is a dramatic change in your child's behavior, going from one extreme to the other ... it's the number one indicator that there might be drug abuse.
 For example, a child who really used to care about her appearance no longer cares about her appearance anymore."
 Other signs Dr. Cunningham points out are changes in peer groups and physical indicators such as smelling of smoke or having red eyes.

 And when you do have queries for your teen, be direct, says Dr. Cunningham: "When you raise a question, look your child in the eye and tell him, 'I have a concern.'
 If he doesn't want to talk about it right at that moment, it's okay to negotiate with your child.
 Ask when would be a good time to discuss the matter."